DLA-PSU/personal-site-template/README.md

 ---

-A template to create a simple, static personal site with bio, projects, and CV.
+A template to create a simple, static personal site with bio, projects (bilingual in the template), and CV.
 It turns Markdown files into web pages automatically.
 No coding required for updates.

 The site has four pages:

 - **About** (homepage) — with visual timeline and optional PhD progress tracker
 - **Projects** — in your primary language
-- **Projects** — in an alternative language
+- **Projects** — in an alternative language OR for a secondary project
 - **CV/Resume**

 ---